dummey/ultralight-swap/README.md

     * ($100) Tarptent Notch, Good - 20 nights in the midwest
     * ~~($50) Patagonia Puffy Medium, Great - Started lifting, accidently got buff!~~

-    Want to Buy:
-    * ($100) Tarptent Double Rainbow, Any - Would love to get the footprint too.

-##How to Buy/Sell/Trade:
+##How to Sell/Trade:

-Reply to a post with the item(s) that you want to buy/sell/trade to queue for them.
+Reply to a post with the item(s) that you want to sell/trade to queue for them.
 Send the seller a PM to work out the details.

 ##Tips
 * Sort by new!
+* Safety tips via /r/gameswap: https://www.reddit.com/r/gameswap/comments/2zq1r5/psa_stay_safe_heres_how_also_several_common/